-- You will then be redirected to the Elixir page to create an account and register your project.
+- You will then be redirected to the Life Science Login page to create an account and register your project.
 You should find your home institution in the institution list, otherwise there are alternatives (Google, ORCID, etc.)

 *This registration process is open to:

-- or users from a France BioImaging regional Node who want to access an equipment available in another FBI regional node.
+- or users from one France-BioImaging regional Node who want to access an equipment available in another FBI regional node.

 (1) Restrictions: This waiver does not apply for companies.